 As developmental psychologists, we’re fascinated by these differences, how they take shape and how they get passed along from one generation to the next.

-Our new book, “Toddlers, Parents and Culture,” explores the way a society’s values influences the choices parents make – and how this, in turn, influences who their kids become.
+Our 2018 book, “Toddlers, Parents and Culture,” explored the way a society’s values influences the choices parents make – and how this, in turn, influences who their kids become.